gwu-libraries/sfm-ui/docs/processing.rst

 Sync scripts
 ============
-Sync scripts will extract social media data from WARC files for a collection and write it to line-oriented JSON files.
+Sync scripts will extract Twitter data from WARC files for a collection and write tweets to to line-oriented JSON files and tweet ids to text files.
 It is called a "sync script" because it will skip WARCs that have already been processed.

 Sync scripts are parallelized, allowing for faster processing.